qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_ref.rst

       sass %(FILE) > path/to/css/%(FILENAME).css

     which runs an SCSS compiler on a .scss file (assuming these files are watched), and redirects the output to a file with same name but a .css extension, in a different path.

     Mind that if you specified multiple ``paths`` the command will be applied if *any* of them change, but for all the execution context will be the same, e.g. have the same current directory.
 There is currently no implicit ``cd`` or calculation of file paths relative to their watched roots or similar.

   * **per-file** : Whether the command should be executed for each file that has been changed.
 If true, command will be invoked for each file that has changed since the last check. (default: *false*)
+  * **exec-on-startup**: Whether to execute the given command once when the watch job starts; this is only possible when *per-file* is false. (default *false*)
+  * **exit-on-retcode**: Whether to terminate when the given command returns a return code != 0, or to continue in this case. (default *false*)

 * **include** : List of file globs to be selected when watching a directory tree. (default: *[\*]*)
 * **include-dirs** : Whether to include directories in the list of changed files when watching a directory tree. (default: *false*)
 * **check-interval** : Seconds of elapsed time between checks for changes. (default: *2*)
-* **exit-on-retcode**: Whether to terminate when the given command returns a return code != 0, or to continue in this case. (default *false*)

 .. _pages/tool/generator/generator_config_ref#web-server: